emmabritton/tape-device/README.md

 # Tape Device

-Language (vm, assembler, and decompiler) for fictional computer that executes programs optionally with input data.
+Language (vm, assembler, debugger, and decompiler) for fictional computer that executes programs optionally with input data.

 ### Device